ietf-wg-asdf/SDF/sdf.md

 allowing for composition.

-A definition in an `sdfThing` group can refine the metadata of the definitions it is composed of: other definitions in `sdfThing` groups definitions in `sdfObject` groups.
+A definition in an `sdfThing` group can refine the metadata of the definitions it is composed of: other definitions in `sdfThing` groups or definitions in `sdfObject` groups.

 ## Member names: Given Names and Quality Names